-- Turn OFF the individual breakers, and set the main breakers ON.
-Then, turn ON the individual circuit breakers one at a time to prevent generator overloading. - To stop the generator, turn OFF the main breakers.
-Let the generator run three to five (3-5) minutes to cool down.
+- Turn off the individual breakers, and set the main breakers ON.
+Turn on the individual circuit breakers one at a time to prevent generator overloading. - To stop the generator, turn off the main breakers.
+Let the generator run three to five minutes to cool down.
 Press and hold the START/STOP switch to the STOP position until the generator stops completely and the indicator light goes out.
 If the switch is released before the generator stops and the light goes out, the generator will continue to run.